Skip to Content

 Fields with a variable icon support using global variables, project variables, and Jitterbit variables.
 Begin either by typing an open square bracket [ into the field or by clicking the variable icon to display a list of the existing variables to choose from.

-• Endpoint Name: Enter a name to use to identify the Local Storage connection.
+• Connection name: Enter a name to use to identify the Local Storage connection.
 The name must be unique for each Local Storage connection and must not contain forward slashes (/) or colons (:).
 This name is also used to identify the Local Storage endpoint, which refers to both a specific connection and its activities.

 • Path: Enter the directory location(s) that contain the files you want to read from or write to.
 The location(s) must be on the machine where the private agent is installed, and the path separators (forward slash / or backslash \) must be appropriate for the operating system of the machine where the private agent is installed.
 For example, /home/user/Documents/ on Linux or C:\projects\My Project\ on Windows.
 If the connection will be used for a target activity, you can enter multiple paths separated by a comma to write to multiple destinations.
 For example, C:\tmp, D:\tmp.